-We must also aggressively and consistently tell our K-State story externally in a way that underpins our growth and elevates our successes.
+We must also aggressively and consistently tell our K-State story externally in a way that underpins our growth and elevates our successes - asking ourselves at all times, in a way that guides all decisions, "what is best for K-State?"
 This means clearly defining our K-State brand and establishing a cohesive foundation that clearly articulates the promise behind this brand - both what we expect of ourselves and what our audiences can expect from us.
 It must also include our colleges, units and entire K-State community uniting around this shared brand platform through which our communications, marketing and outreach activities reinforce one another at every opportunity.

-As we move forward in implementing this strategic plan, additional planning must occur given the role critical enablers like facilities, technology, systems, processes, policies and communications will serve in catalyzing our future vision.
+As we move forward in implementing this strategic plan, additional planning and new investments must occur given the role critical enablers like facilities, technology, systems, processes, policies and communications will serve in catalyzing our future vision.
 This work will both yield specific strategies and constantly evolve in the future, demanding that our focus in operational excellence and continuous improvement is similarly flexible and adaptive to future change.